 Operation is fairly easy, with a single button for taking off or landing the unit.
 So, even newbies will find this a practical tool.

-What we liked: It’s portable with many components being foldable, so it won’t take up much space.
+What are our favorite features?
+It’s portable with many components being foldable, so it won’t take up much space.
 Thanks to an optical flow sensor, the drone will be stable during operation.

 Here’s another drone with an impressive flight time of up to 30 minutes, making it practical for longer inspections.